mentainha/m3o/README.md

 ### Control Plane

-We host our own [cloud](https://github.com/m3o/cloud-next) dev UX on top of the infrastructure stack and a [backend](https://github.com/m3o/backend) which acts as the management control plane.
+We host our own [cloud](https://github.com/m3o/cloud-next) Next.js UX on top of the infrastructure stack and a [backend](https://github.com/m3o/backend) which acts as the management control plane.
 This productizes the entire offering and allows for publishing of services with configurable pricing.

 ### Micro Services